 In our tradition, there is no formal, or specifically required version of Sharing the Merit.
-Leaders frequently use a version from Chanting from the Heart, one from the Plum Village Chanting and Recitation Book (page 19), or a compilation of Plum Village practices, songs, chants, and gathas.
+Facilitators frequently use a version from Chanting from the Heart, one from the Plum Village Chanting and Recitation Book (page 19), or a compilation of Plum Village practices, songs, chants, and gathas.
 Here are a couple examples:

 Sharing the Merit

 Reciting the sutras, practicing the way of awareness

 gives rise to benefits without limit.

 We vow to share the fruits with all beings.

 We vow to offer tribute to parents, teachers, friends, and numerous beings

 who give guidance and support along the path.